PDOK/texel/README.md

 - A MULTIPOLYGON will be split into separate POLYGONs that will be sieved.
 So a MULTIPOLYGON containing elements smaller then the given resolution will have those parts removed.
+- :warning: Spatialite lib is mandatory for running this application.
+This lib is needed for creating the RTree triggers on the spatial tables for updating/maintaining the RTree.

 ## Usage